twitter/scala_school2/src/main/resources/markdown/object-oriented-programming/classes-and-objects.md

 The `Recipe` class constructor here is `private`---other code can't directly instantiate a `new Recipe`---but because the `Recipe` object is a companion, it can (this is somewhat similar to `friend` in C++).

 > #### Note: access modifiers
-> This is the first time we've seen `private`.
+> This is the first time we've seen `private` (on a primary constructor, no less)!
 You can annotate fields and methods to be `private` as well.
 There's also `protected`, but no `public`: everything is publicly accessible by default.
 This is actually pretty reasonable, considering we generally prefer `val` and immutable data structures, unlike in most other object-oriented languages where `private` encapsulation is absolutely necessary to prevent unwanted mutation.